truenas/documentation/content/CORE/System/Update/UpdateCORE.md

 ---
-title: "Updating TrueNAS"
+title: "Updating CORE"
-description: "Update the version of TrueNAS on your system"
+weight: 10
 ---

 TrueNAS has an integrated update system to make it easy to keep up to date.